shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-insertion-orders.md

 ---
-Title : Microsoft Invest - Working with Insertion Orders Description : Insertion orders allow you to easily manage collections of line items that may share a common budget, time span, and business terms.
+title : Microsoft Invest - Working with Insertion Orders description : In this article, learn about working with Insertion orders that allow you to easily manage collections of line items that may share a common budget, time span, and business terms.
 ---

 # Microsoft Invest - Working with insertion orders